 India chases away more drones in Jammu a day after blast at air base

-SRINAGAR, India, June 28 (Reuters) - Indian authorities said on Monday they had chased away two more drones from a military area in the Jammu and Kashmir region, a day after a blast at an air base that was suspected to have been delivered by commercially available quadcopters.
+SRINAGAR, India (Reuters) - Indian authorities said on Monday they had chased away two more drones from a military area in the Jammu and Kashmir region, a day after a blast at an air base that was suspected to have been delivered by commercially available quadcopters.

 Both drones flew away after troops fired on the craft around midnight, Lieutenant Colonel Devender Anand, a spokesman for the Indian military said in a statement.